 The draft capital

-Arizona took Love eighth overall.
-The Cardinals trading up to grab a running back inside the top ten is the loudest commitment any team has made to a rookie back in the last six drafts.
+Arizona took Love third overall.
+That is the highest a running back has been drafted in eight years, and a four-year, $53 million rookie contract attached to it (the most guaranteed money ever paid to a rookie running back).
 The historical comparable is short: Saquon Barkley, Bijan Robinson, and Jahmyr Gibbs.
 All three produced a top-eight finish inside their first three seasons.
 All three are top-six dynasty assets right now.

 The draft capital alone tells you the front office plans to feed him.
 The contract structure makes it concrete.
 Love's rookie deal runs through 2029 with the fifth-year option, and Arizona's Carson Beck is signed through 2029 on the same rookie clock.
 The two-asset alignment is what dynasty managers should be paying for, and it now sits entirely inside one rookie-contract window instead of being squeezed against a veteran QB extension.